Vaibhav-crux/Scraped-navodesk-website/README.md

 There are two output files

 (i) Extract_data_output.csv: The output file where Scrapped data of Extract_data_navodesk.py were saved.
-(ii) HTML CODES: In this folder all the HTML codes of products are present.
+(ii) HTML: In this folder all the HTML codes of products are present.